-If you’re a B2B business hesitant about building your e-commerce in house or if you’re looking to replace an existing custom-built solution, and want to evaluate alternatives, review The Forrester Wave™: B2B Commerce Suites, Q2 2020 report see how Sana Commerce stacks up against mainstream third-party e-commerce solutions.
+If you’re a B2B business hesitant about building your e-commerce in house or if you’re looking to replace an existing custom-built solution, and want to evaluate alternatives, read the latest reviews on G2 to see how Sana Commerce stacks up against mainstream third-party e-commerce solutions.

 Get our free e-commerce software guide to choose the right sales portal for your company.